Adibbolteeeee/Wanderlust-Project/README.md

 > * View detailed pages for each listing, including images and descriptions
 > * Post and delete reviews (only when logged in)
 > * Ensure ownership protections: only listing owners can modify or delete their listings
->
 > Built using **Node.js, Express, MongoDB, Mongoose, EJS**, and integrated with **Cloudinary** for image storage and **Bootstrap** for responsive design.

-Let me know if you want a full README with setup instructions, usage, technologies, and deployment sections too.